amnn/3rd-year-report/report.md

 non-terminals, but an indication of which rules to favour, which we can seed our classifier with, to speed up the learning process.

-## Kernels

-In our tests, we only use the identity kernel, which links the coefficient for a rule directly to the likelihood for that rule, in a 1-1 correspondance.
-This is guaranteed to work, but will never take advantage of any relationships that may exist between rules.
-It may be possible to improve on this baseline through the use of a bespoke kernel (although there is no such guarantee in general).

 ## Component Analysis

 A technique used in\ \cite{Gecse2010490}, to improve the performance of their